 The plugs are the same as in Spain, so you will not have to carry adapters.

-How to prepare good menus for your diet?
+How to prepare good menus for eating during the stages and for Stage 6?

 - It is difficult to make a good selection, so you have to know the fundamental components to balance the daily diet: proteins, lipids, carbohydrates, fast-absorbing sugars, slow-absorbing sugars, and hydration.